• Skip to primary navigation

 • Salt - A small pinch brings out all the other flavors.

-• Water and Milk (or Non-Dairy Milk) – A mix keeps it creamy without sticking.
+• Water and Milk (or Non-Dairy Milk) - A mix (about equal parts water and milk) keeps it creamy without sticking.

 • Optional Add-Ins: Chopped nuts, raisins, vanilla extract, flaxseed, or chia.